There are lots of ways to get mailbox money. Maybe you want to pay off debt or perhaps you need to save money for a house or a trip.

 If it’s a course about how to restore old motorcycles, video might be your best platform.
-If it’s a course about how to write for blogs or how to become a virtual assistant, a written e-course might be just fine.
-If it’s a course about how to do product research for a product to sell on Amazon, a screen share recording tool might be the best way.
+If the course is about how to write for blogs or how to become a virtual assistant, a written e-course might be just fine.

 A few places you can start your research is on Teachable.com, which is a company designed to help you create and sell online courses.
 A basic plan starts at just $39 a month.